alexravenna/vsc2vs-theme-ts-action/README.md

 This GitHub Action converts a Visual Studio Code (VS Code) theme to a theme that can be installed in Visual Studio.

+## Prerequisites

+The runner executing this Action needs to have the following tools installed:

+- Git
+- the `dotnet` CLI

 ## How it works

 The steps that this action uses for converting a VS Code theme to a Visual